 Any joint in your ankles, feet and toes can be affected by arthritis.
-Many different types if arthritis can affect the feet and cause joint pain, swelling and stiffness, making standing and walking painful.
+Many different types of arthritis can affect the feet and cause joint pain, swelling and stiffness making standing and walking painful.
 You may find your feet and/or toes change shape, making it harder to fit shoes.

 Check out the two fact sheets below, from Arthritis Australia “Feet & Arthritis” and from the Australasian Podiatry Council “Feet & Aging”.

 |Feet and Arthritis||145.14 KB|

 A callous is a diffuse area of thickened skin, whereas a corn is a concentrated area of thickened cells, which presses into the underlying skin.
 A corn may be described as being hard, soft, or vascular, depending on presentation.

 The presence of corns indicates the occurrence of concentrated intermittent pressure, whereas, a callous generally arises where the skin is subject to frequent shearing forces

 Callouses most frequently develop over the ball of the foot, and around the heels, whereas corns generally develop over the metatarsal heads, between the toes or on the tops of the toes if they are bent.
 If left untreated, the area of thickened skin may cause pain and disability.
 If the pressure is extremely intense, an area of breakdown with infection and possible ulceration may occur.

 See also this fact sheet on Corns & Callouses